-The project will develop and implement systems, processes, policies, and services that are national and international in compliance with national and international legal requirements including industry standards and best practices in relation to safety.
+The project will develop and implement systems, processes, policies, and services that are incompliance with national and international legal requirements including industry standards and best practices in relation to safety.

-Employees at all levels have the authority to stop any activity they consider to be a danger to themselves or other workers, the public or the environment.
-There will be no retaliation to project workers for stop-work whistle blowing.
+Employees at all levels have the authority to stop any activity they consider to be a danger to themselvesor other workers, the public or the environment.
+There will be no retaliation to project workers for stop-work.

-The Environmental and Social Specialist of the project is responsible for the implementation and monitoring of the safety management systems of the project.
-The Environmental and Social Specialist will develop sub-policies, guidelines, procedures, instructions and training and awareness materials to support this policy.
+The Environmental and Social Specialists are responsible for the implementation and monitoring of the safety management systems of the project.
+They willdevelop sub-policies, guidelines, procedures, instructions and training and awareness materials to support this policy.